syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 {% endtabs %}
 ## Creating Data for an Application

-The `SfDataGrid` is depending upon the data.
-Create a simple Datasource for `SfDataGrid` as shown in the following code example.
+The `SfDataGrid` depends upon the data.
+Create a simple Datasource for the `SfDataGrid` as shown in the following code example.

 {% tabs %}
 {% highlight Dart %}